SIGN-UP AND JOIN THE BLACK ROCK PHILHARMONIC

 Keypads might fall off, and cork shrinkage might produce leaks.
 Bring extra pads, glue, and tooth floss.

-You can make individual wrappers for each of the parts of the clarinet out of thin disposable emergency blankets, wrapping them like pieces of almond roca inside the case.
+You can make individual wrappers for each of the parts of your instrument out of thin disposable emergency blankets, wrapping them like pieces of almond roca inside the case.
 This will help ease the shock of transitioning to the desert atmosphere.
 I found they disintegrate too quickly to be of use all week, but it helps with the initial shock.

 Clean, clean, clean, as best you can, each time.
 Sometimes that means just putting it back in the case as quick as possible until the whiteout passes, and then taking it back out to swab.
 (This year I’m considering bringing multiple silks, so I can use a clean one each time I swab so I’m never dragging a dusty silk through my instrument.)

 As wind players we have the added challenge to keep ourselves hydrated and fueled up enough to not pass out when we play.
-Really, really keep up with your water intake (our support camp is SUPER GOOD at making sure everyone has water during rehearsals) and don’t sugar crash and you’ll be fine.
+Really, really keep up with your water intake before and during rehearsals.
 Especially hydrate during the first practices, before you’re fully acclimated.
 Someone always locks their knees and passes out, don’t let it be you!!!

 I’d invest in a super slim collapsible stand, we are tasked with bringing our own.
-Also, a small but sturdy camp stool or chair.
+Also, a small but sturdy camp stool or chair if you need it.

 Black Rock Philharmonic Scholarship